sweattep/modern_quotes/README.md

 >it has been said that man is a rational animal.

+>I told myself, "All right, if you screw me, I'm going to screw you twice as hard."

 >just a little better the next time

 >What will be the food of the future?